«I am mad for reading. I’ve been reading books for months until I get the crazy and start building.» José Hinojo

 He shows me the workshop, which is also his home, where he keeps the works that are most vulnerable to climate change scattered like a large cardboard mural, where elongated human figures are mixed in a chaotic scene.

 Inside are scattered his works: large cardboard wall where different human figures are intermingled; wooden sculptures and painted cardboard attached to glass, metal or other materials; oil, acrylic or watercolor and graphite drawings in which the artist’s admiration can be seen by the olive tree.

 As if he were a magician, he pulls out a small anthropomorphic figure from nowhere which he sticks to his forehead and closes his eyes.
 The low speed of the camera shutter makes that little cardboard man go into a trance, as if he had been given an injection of life.
 (The Little Man’s Trance, as I titled the main photo)

-He admires the millenary olive tree as the ancient civilizations did, with its twisted trunk and its valuable fruit, and you can see several of its works.
+Admire the millenary olive tree as the ancient civilizations did, with its twisted trunk and its valuable fruit, and you can see several of its works.

 The universe is vast, infinite and mysterious, similar only to another great universe called Imagination.